Jevon Kearse

-Jevon Kearse (born September 3, 1976), nicknamed "the Freak", is an American former professional football player who was a defensive end for eleven seasons in the National Football League (NFL) during the late 1990s and 2000s.
-Kearse played college football for the Florida Gators, earning All-American honors and was named the SEC Defensive Player of the Year in 1998.
+Jevon Kearse (born September 3, 1976), is an American former professional football defensive end who played in the National Football League (NFL) for 11 seasons, primarily with the Tennessee Titans.
+Nicknamed "The Freak", he spent seven nonconsecutive seasons with the Titans and four with the Philadelphia Eagles in between.
+He played college football for the Florida Gators, winning the 1997 Sugar Bowl and earning All-American honors and SEC Defensive Player of the Year in 1998.
+Kearse was selected by the Titans in the first round of the 1999 NFL draft.